SeokLeeUS/self_driving_car/README.md

      - look for behavioral cloning code for benchmark [Behavioral_Cloning](https://github.com/SeokLeeUS/behavioral_cloning)
      - then train and predict

+     ** revised step1 (image detection using opencv):
+     - The Bosch dataset method doesn't detect the traffic signal image correctly.
+The difference from the trained image to simulation          image makes wrong classificaiton
+     - Tried to engage CNN and crop the image at certain range where the vehicle approaches to the nearest traffic signal.
+However, the when camera is on, path following is not working so manually driving and collecting data is painful.
+Therefore, tried to look for        the simplest way.
+     - I used a method to detect a red circle when the vehicle approaches 80m before the nearest traffic signal

   b. step 2 (integration to tl_classifier node):
      - initialization (adding necessary initialization attribute and calling methods from other nodes)
      - embed classification and transmit the signal color as an output.

+5. Things to note:
+   - path following doesn't work when camera is on. rospy rate is adjusted @ tl_detector as 5hz, but no luck.
+   - in order to mitigate the latency issue when camera is on, I had added a method to take only 1 image out of 3 for classification,         but no luck.
+   - It took so long time to troubleshoot and mitigate the latency.
+I asked Udacity to look at if simulator has changed at some point.
+   - Until the discussion happens with Udacity, what I can demonstrate for the final submission are,
+     - without camera on, path following works.
+     - at steady state, it detects the red stop signal.